TALK – Student Life of Lee Hosung “ERIC”

 Hello everyone.
 I’m Eric.

-Do you know one shot two kill? it means you get good things in one time.
+Do you know one shot, two kills? it means you get good things in one time.
 I know it’s hard but I think I did it because I learned a lot of English and life advice from my batchmates.

-Center manager told me that living and studying at Yangco TALK Academy would be difficult to me but I did it.
+The center manager told me that living and studying at Yangco TALK Academy would be difficult to me, but I did it.
 If I’m able to survive here, why can’t you?
 Sometimes, it is hard to concentrate on studying and sometimes it is not easy to solve, but when we patient it, we can do it!

 So to all of you who feel like giving up, don’t despair but try to be positive and patient.
 Later, I will go to New Zealand high school, and I think I can survive in a foreign high school with English and life advice from what I learned from people here.
 I hope that each of you will study English hard for your own goals, your own life and be a better person.